18 Apr 2024

 To know more about unit tests, you may look into these Wiki pages:

-Porting Existing Tests to C++ or Python
+Porting Existing Test to C++ or Python

 Tests can be written in multiple languages.
 At least, C++, Python, Java and BASIC are currently in use for different tests across the LibreOffice code base.
 Again in the GSoC ideas page, you can read: